information

 Flushing the wrong things down the toilet can:

-• Create blockages that release sewage into the environment.
+• Cause sewer blockages that result in sewage flowing into a street or the environment.

 • Disposable diapers